Big Japan Pro Wrestling: History

-Big Japan CZW Crisis Big Born Cage of Death Deathmatch - a steel cage match with various weapons, objects, and plenty of wrestling violence that combines several types of deathmatches; a steel cage with various weapons and objects will be contested under "BJW's Crisis Big Born Deathmatch" rules.
-Electrified cage walls, tables, ladders, chairs, crowbars, Singaporean canes, barbed-wire-board, thumbtacks, bed-of-nails, circus-style-scaffold into a barbed-wire-trampoline, tub of scorpions, cactus plants, light tubes, light bulbs, glass, fire stones, dry Ice, barbed-wire-bat, drills, swords, knives, guns, buzzsaws and all other weapons have been used in it.

-Big Japan WWE Crisis Big Born Hell in a Cell Deathmatch- This is a 24-foot-high roofed cell structure that combines several types of deathmatches; a 24-foot-high roofed cell structure will be contested and competed under "BJW's Crisis Big Born Deathmatch" rules.
-The match starts on a scaffold above a barbed wire net over a ring.
-The ring and the cell structure themselves are surrounded by cacti, fire stones (electric space heaters wrapped in barbed wire), dry ice, and all other weapons.
-Thumbtacks and Japanese kenzans are scattered in the ring and the cell.
-In the middle of the ring and the cell are all tanks of scorpions and every other thing else.
-Various weapons and objects including light bulbs, bats, drills, saws, swords, guns, and every other thing else whatsoever are permitted.
-The match is fought with all other different formats and stipulations (singles, tag team, gauntlet, etc.) active at the same time under street fight rules.
-There are no disqualifications, no count-outs, and no knock-outs (also no escape).
-The only way to win is by pinfall or submission inside the ring.

 Away from the Deathmatches, BJW also has had well-established normal wrestling titles.
 On February 3, 1998, Yoshihiro Tajiri won a one-night-only 8-man tournament in Tokyo to crown BJW's first World Junior Heavyweight Champion.
 This match showed a distinct departure from the violent matches BJW is known for.
 The company also has had a World Heavyweight Championship, a World Women's Championship, a World Tag Team Championship, and a World 4-Man Tag Team Shuffle Championship.
 Although the World Tag Team and Deathmatch, titles are the only ones still active.

 Currently, the BJW roster is split into "Deathmatch BJ", "Strong BJ" and "Strong J".
 The deathmatch workers wrestle for the BJW Deathmatch Heavyweight Championship, the non-deathmatch heavyweight workers for the BJW World Strong Heavyweight Championship, and the junior heavyweight workers for the BJW Junior Heavyweight Championship.